How To Create Your Team Of Experts

 Now I’m not saying fire them if they tell you something that’s hard to hear.
 That’s somebody actually who you need to go back to.
 I’m talking about the ones who cut you down, who make excuses for your loved ones’ addictions, who are not convinced that they really have a problem, who cancel on your appointments, who don’t listen to you, who don’t offer you help, but all they do is listen.

 There are a lot of experts out there that are not great.
 Don’t settle.
 Have the courage to make the one-time very difficult phone call or email saying, “Thank you, but no thank you.” and then take the time to find somebody else.
 You might need to go through six, seven or eight experts to find the one, but you’ll know it.

 Finding the right people for your team is like finding your wedding dress: You just know it’s the right one.

 But let’s also acknowledge the strength that lies within you that has been dormant.

 You’re a very courageous person who can do difficult things, for you and your kids.

 You are an advocate and this season of your life is not going to last forever.

 But if you keep putting off finding your team, it is going to extend and extend and extend, and it could be years.
 So face it, do the work, take it head on and get this season over with because you’re willing to learn the lessons and face it.
 I believe in you.

 I know you can do this a thousand percent because if I can do it, you can do it.
 And I’m right here with you.
-So I hope that if you have not joined our community, I really want to get to know you.
-I’m not just saying that.
-I mean it, because there’s very few of us out in this world.
+So I hope that if you have not joined one of our programs, you’ll consider it as a part of your team.
+There are very few of us out in this world.
 We’re a very small group of people and I really want you to get the help that you deserve.
 I’m cheering you on.
 I’ll talk to you later.